mdn/content/files/en-us/mozilla/add-ons/webextensions/api/declarativenetrequest/modifyheaderinfo/index.md

 - `operation`
   - : A `string`.
 The operation to be performed on a header.
 Possible values are `"append"`, `"set"`, and `"remove"`.
 - `value` {{optional_inline}}
   - : A `string`.
 The new value for the header.
 Must be specified for append and set operations.
+Not allowed for the "remove" operation.

 ## Browser compatibility